Protecting a Diverse Mobile Workforce

 - understand the additional vulnerabilities of your profile

 - be a ‘hard target’

 - remain calm but vigilant

-Organisations that attempt to manage staff members’ risk exposure because of their sexual orientation or gender identity can blur the distinction between an individual’s work life and private life.
-While some characteristics may be immediately apparent, such as a person’s ethnicity, this is not the case for sexual orientation or gender identity.Particularly in countries where the risk of being targeted in homophobic attacks is higher, LGBT staff members should exercise heightened awareness of and vigilance towards their surroundings, including being conscious of possible signs of being followed.
+Organisations that attempt to manage employees risk exposure because of their sexual orientation or gender identity can blur the distinction between an individual’s work life and private life.
+While some characteristics may be immediately apparent, such as a person’s ethnicity, this is not the case for sexual orientation or gender identity.Particularly in countries where the risk of being targeted in homophobic attacks is higher, LGBTQ staff members should exercise heightened awareness of and vigilance towards their surroundings, including being conscious of possible signs of being followed.
 They should avoid routines and actions that could allow prospective attackers to track daily movements, and choose accommodation at hotels accredited for their appropriateness to the prevailing security environment.

-In SummaryIt is important to consider the composition of an organisations’ mobile workforce to individually asses the possible risks.
+In SummaryIt is important to consider the composition of an organisations’ mobile workforce to individually assess the possible risks.
 Adequate preparation and education, addressing the unique needs and risk exposure of mobile workers, is an important risk-mitigation step.

 We recommend considering the following steps in order to fully understand the potential risks of your mobile workforce:

 - Review the profile of your mobile workers

 - Educate your company on the risks, especially to your management community

 - Keep your people abreast of risks as they evolve